alanmac17/billme/README.md

 When hovering over the links the background color changes

 Hero Image
-The hero image is a artist
+The hero image fits in with the color scheme, there is a zoom animation to catch the users attention and displays cover text with a strong title message.